 |GPS:||34.448, -119.68 Google Map · Climbing Area Map|

-The rock is soft, and softer when wet, so please respect the one day of drying for each day of rain rule.
+The rock is soft, and softer when wet, so please do not climb for a minimum of 24 hours following a rainstorm.

 Guidebooks currently available in local stores:

 * Rock Climbing Santa Barbara & Ventura by Steve Edwards (well put together and still quite complete, covers roped routes as well as the major bouldering areas)

 * Ocean's Eleven - Bouldering around Santa Barbara by Bob Banks (brand spankin' new!)

 And a guidebook not currently available in stores, but obtainable on Ebay, Amazon, etc:

 * "Climbing!
 Santa Barbara, Ventura, San Luis Obispo" by Steve Tucker and Kevin Steele.
 A fabulous text that pays ample homage to Santa Barbara's traditional roots.
 A little outdated in some areas, but a gem of adventurous and off-the-beaten-track routes nonetheless.
 It's out of print, so happy searching!